 When the Sabbath came, He began to teach in the synagogue; and the many listeners were astonished, saying, "Where did this man get these things, and what is this wisdom given to Him, and such miracles as these performed by His hands?Mark 6:2(NASB)

 News of Christ's amazing miracles went before Him and He continued His travels until He came to Nazareth, the village where He grew up as a young boy.
-He had followed in the steps of Joseph, the Carpenter, His adoptive father.
-No doubt many of the chairs and tables, oxen-yokes and wooden bowls continued to be used in the homes of many of these local residents.
+He had followed in the steps of Joseph the Carpenter, His adoptive father.
+No doubt many of the chairs and tables, oxen-yokes, and wooden bowls Jesus had made, continued to be used in the homes of many of these local residents.

 These foolish men were blinded to the truth of the gospel and being unable to believe He was from God, they were forced to believe in a lie - that He was from Satan!
 They could not recognise Jesus as their promised Messiah and would not accept that He was the 'Horn of their Salvation', Who had been born of the house of God's servant David, in fulfilment of prophecy.